hedge0/VwapProject/README.md

 ## Key Features

 - **Real-Time Alerts:** Accepts incoming TradingView requests via webhooks to trigger trades.
+Alerts are sent to an application called Pushover in real-time using their API.
 - **Automated Trading:** Executes trades in index futures using the Tastytrade API.
-- **Hosted on DigitalOcean:** Ensures reliable and scalable performance.
 - **Customizable Scripts:** Integrate and modify Pine Script strategies from TradingView for precise trading decisions.

 ### Prerequisites